 If it is agreed with you that you are well enough to continue with your exam, you will be allowed time to rest before you complete this in College.
 You will be invigilated and held under exam conditions throughout this period.

-If it is agreed you are not well enough to continue with your exam, the Tutorial Office will ask your Tutor to meet with you to discuss the options available to you.
+If it is agreed you are not well enough to continue with your exam, the Tutorial Office will discuss with you the options available to you.

 Illegible Exam Scripts

 Students are reminded that examiners will penalise illegible handwriting in examination scripts.
 Any student whose examination script requires transcription on the grounds of illegibility will be asked to dictate their script and will be charged a minimum of £10 per hour for the typing.